*BE WARNED, SPOILERS ARE CONTAINED WITHIN!! DON’T READ IF YOU HAVEN’T READ COUNTERFEIT LOVE YET (UNLESS YOU DON’T MIND SPOILERS).*

 When Fiction Becomes Real Life

 I had no idea that when I wrote Colonel Plane’s death, that I would endure the drawn-out, painful-to-watch death of my grandmother.
 Grandma Connie was a vibrant, stubborn woman who lived a hard life and survived.
 Until Parkinson’s, dementia, and finally, cancer took her in cruel slow bits.
 For almost two years, my mom flew back and forth between Kentucky and Idaho to help care for her.
-I still remember mom telling me Grandma would not be seeking cancer treatment and that I needed to go see her now before she got any worse.
+I still remember Mom telling me Grandma would not be seeking cancer treatment and that I needed to go see her now before she got any worse.
 Though Grandma dragged life out for another year, we never knew when her last breath would be.
 What I did know was this trip I would be making out would be my last trip.
 My goodbye trip.

 Honestly, I’m crying even now just remembering that cherished but difficult week.
 I read Stealing the Preacher by Karen Witemeyer to her, though we never did finish–and to this day, I haven’t been able to bring myself to pick it back up.
 We watched the birds together, giving me a love I didn’t previously have.
 I sat with her and listened to her stories of life and those of the other residents.
-I’ll never forget the one Grandma with pink-tipped hair saying, “H– no, I’m not going to that basket weaving class.
+I’ll never forget the one resident with pink-tipped hair saying, “H– no, I’m not going to that basket weaving class.
 Now, if it were cutting and cleaning a deer, I’d be right there.”
 She was quite the colorful lady that Grandma Connie didn’t particularly befriend but hung out on the porch when she shared stories.
-I listened all night to her country gospel DVD.
+I listened all night to Grandma’s country gospel DVD.
 And then, when it was time to leave, I held it together until I walked out the door of the nursing home.
 Then my heart completely shattered.

 The scene where Theresa feels the cords cutting into her heart as she walks away?
 That was me.
 That was the feeling I had as the airplane took off and separated us for the last time until eternity in heaven.
 As weird as it sounds, I pulled out my phone, and I typed every emotion and description I felt at the moment–including when the final cord snapped, and I still had to manage to hold myself together on a plane full of strangers.
 It was during this time and in the months and years to follow that I truly learned the meaning of “Even if.”